Prep For Success: How To Have The Best Dental Visit

+Just because a child has visited the dentist in the past doesn’t mean they will remember the experience.
 Most parents will attest that their children are more comfortable in unfamiliar situations when they know what to expect.
-Just because a child has visited the dentist in the past doesn’t mean they will remember the experience.
-There are many children’s books and videos that describe the dental check-up in simple terms that relieve some apprehension of the unknown or forgotten, and we recommend you incorporate those fun visual reminders as you discuss their upcoming dental appointment.
+Many children’s books and videos describe the dental check-up in simple terms that relieve some apprehension of the unknown or forgotten.
+We recommend you incorporate those fun visual reminders as you discuss their upcoming dental appointment.

 Watch Your Words

-It is incredibly important that conversation about dental appointments be positive, casual, and health-oriented.
+Conversations about dental appointments are incredibly important to be positive, casual, and health-oriented.
 Modeling a healthy outlook towards dental treatment will influence a healthy outlook for your child.
-Use statements that express positive reinforcement such as, “It will be great to see the dentist!
+Use statements that express positive reinforcement, such as, “It will be great to see the dentist!
 You’ll have clean teeth, and the dentist will make sure your teeth are healthy and strong!”

 Too many times, underlying fears that a parent may have about the dentist are subconsciously expressed to their child.
-Whether toddlers or teenagers, most kids are negatively affected by fear-based, punitive statements, even when the parent is trying to make a joke.
+Most kids are negatively affected by fear-based, punitive statements, whether for toddlers or teenagers, even when the parent is trying to make a joke.